aag/dinoremix/README.md

 }
 ```

-Before the site will work, you will need to run `./composer.phar install` from the command line within the root directory of the repository.
+Before the site will work, you will need to run `./composer.phar install --no-dev` from the command line within the root directory of the repository.

 Then, run `python cli/downloadComics.py` to download the comics from the Dinosaur Comics site and divide them into panels.
 You can set up a cron job to do this daily if you want it to always be up-to-date.

 ### Requirements

 The code requires PHP 7.0+ and Python 2.7 or 3.

 The Python scripts require the Python Image Library module.
 On Ubuntu systems, you can install the module with this console command: